mircoloo/internshipProject/README.md

 ```bash
 pip install -r requirments.txt
 ```
+If you encount some errors, just try to install the libraries one at the time

+## Install geckodriver of Firefox
 We even need the driver for the browser scraping part (in this project i'm using Firefox as browser): https://github.com/mozilla/geckodriver/releases  here ther's a link where you can find the driver you need)